Babuthetitan/FPS-cube-shooter/README.md

 # FPS-cube-shooter
-This is a demo FPS game made in unreal engine via blueprint logic and testing out cool audio features in unreal
+This is a demo FPS game made in unreal engine via blueprint logic and testing out a cool AI path finding navigation system